scragz/kornelius/README.md

 # KoЯnelius

-Your nu-code companion for this vibe-driven coding era, KoЯnelius is an AI-based prompt creation extension for Visual Studio Code.
+**Your nü companion for this vibe-driven coding era.** Kornelius is an extension for Visual Studio Code to aid in prompt creation and context management.

 ## 🎸 Features

 - **5-STEP WORKFLOW**: `REQUEST → SPEC → PLANNER → CODEGEN → REVIEW`
 - **GENERATE PROMPTS**: Create custom AI prompts with attitude
+- **FILE CONCATENATION**: Cat files for additional context
 - **JINA.AI INTEGRATION**: Optional markdown fetching capabilities

-## 🤘 Installation

-- Install Visual Studio Code 1.60.0 or higher
-- Install the KoЯnelius extension from the VS Code Marketplace
-- Reload VS Code and find KoЯnelius in your sidebar

 ## 🎧 Usage

-1. Click the barbed wire icon in the VS Code activity bar to open KoЯnelius
+1. Click the barbed wire icon in the activity bar to open KoЯnelius
-2. Navigate through the steps with the PREV/NEXT buttons
-3. Fill in your details at each stage
+2. Fill in your details at each stage
-4. In the REVIEW step, generate your final prompt
+3. The generated prompt is copied to clipboard
-5. Copy to clipboard and drop it into your AI tool of choice
+4. Drop it into your AI tool of choice
+5. Paste the results into the next step

 ## 🎤 Extension Settings

-This extension contributes the following settings:

 - `kornelius.enableJinaIntegration`: Enable/disable the Jina.ai integration
 - `kornelius.jinaApiKey`: API key for Jina.ai integration (if enabled)